oracle/nosql-examples/cluster_setup/README.md

 The actual range of ports needed depends on the capacity of each of the target hosts (machines with many NVMe drives and lots of RAM, for example, will use more ports) and whether security is enabled or not.
 A large installation with high capacity hosts may use 100 or more ports.
 Most installations typically use less than 30.
 The script determines the port range needed and can optionally test those port ranges across the target hosts.

+If you are running Oracle OCI instances, this script can set up minimal firewall rules for you, if you select to do so.
-The script does not, however, make any attempt to change firewall rules or open ports in any way.
+In all other environments it does not make any attempt to change firewall rules or open ports in any way.
 Oracle recommends you work with your sysadmins to determine the proper steps / commands / processes to open ports in your environment.

 The example firewall/port commands given above in this document may not be adequate or correct for your environment.
 Please contact your local system administrators for help with ports and firewall rules.